jambonz/public-apps-ws/README.md

 ### Routes

 With that as boilerplate, then you would just define your routes.
-In this case, our main routing entrypoint is lib/routes/index.js which looks like this:
+In this example, our main routing entrypoint is `lib/routes/index.js` which looks like this:

 ```js
 const {WsRouter} = require('@jambonz/node-client');